-The power of pickup trucks in Europe may not compare to that of their counterparts in the US, but there has been a shift over recent years for more gutsy engines.
-The most powerful pickup truck content is set to get even hotter next year, with the Mercedes-Benz introducing a 3-litre V6 with the X-Class.
+The power of pickup trucks in Europe may not compare to that of their counterparts in the US, but there has been a shift over recent years for gutsier engines.
+For many years the Ford Ranger was the most powerful pickup, but it has since been overtaken by two newcomers to the market.

 Here is the Top 5 list of the most powerful pickup trucks on sale, and available through mainstream dealerships, in the UK: